shapelets/khiva/README.md

 #### Install Khiva library from source code

+To install the library in the default system folders, run the following command:

 - Run `make install`.

 ### Generating the Khiva installer

-For Mac OS the installer can be generated running the command `cpack -G productbuild` inside the build folder.
+For Mac OS, the installer can be generated by running the command `cpack -G productbuild` inside the build folder.

 ### Generating documentation